RachelPfeiffer/frogger/README.md

 ## Getting Started
 Open index.html in your browser to play!
 Or feel free to open the JS files to enjoy the scintillating code.

+## Credits
+Code is based off of Udacity's starter files for the game.